ARTICLE 1: NAME

 Section 10.
 Election of Committee Chairs

-- A Nominating Committee appointed by the Executive Committee of the Board of Directors shall present a slate of vetted committee chair candidates for the vacant chair positions to the State Representatives no less than four weeks prior to the election.
+- The Nominating & Leadership Committee shall present a slate of vetted committee chair candidates for the vacant chair positions to the State Representatives no less than four weeks prior to the election.
 State Representatives may also present nominations for the candidates on the slate to the Nominating Committee no less than four weeks prior to the election.

 Section 11.
 Manner of Acting